 Gorak Shep to Lobuche (4930m)

-After an early morning rise we will start our day by climbing the Kala Pattar (5545m).
-This is a steep ascent up the grassy slopes west of Gorak Shep.
-From Kala Pattar the entire Everest south face is visible as well as Lho La (the pass between Nepal and Tibet, also named the Western Cwm), Changtse (the northern peak of Everest) and most of the West-Ridge route.
-We return to Gorak Shep and continue to descent to Lobuche (6 hrs).
+After an early morning rise, we will start our day by climbing the Kala Pattar (5,545 m).
+This is a steep ascent up to the grassy slopes west of Gorak Shep.
+From Kala Pattar the entire Everest south face is visible as well as Lho La Pass (the pass between Nepal and Tibet, also named the Western Cwm), Changtse (the northern peak of Everest) and most of the West Ridge route.
+We will return to Gorak Shep and continue to descent to Lobuche (6 hrs).

 Lobuche to Dingboche (4360m)

-To go to Dingboche we retrace our steps back to Dughla, and then go straight up the hill from the bridge to reach an upper trail, staying high above the valley floor.
+To go to Dingboche we will retrace our steps back to Dughla, and then go straight up the hill from the bridge to reach an upper trail, staying high above the valley floor.
 The views from here are great.
-You can easily recognise Island Peak and the top of Makalu is visible in the distance over the pass to the right of Island Peak.
-After passing a chorten we will descent to Dingboche, where we will stay the night (4 hrs).
+You can easily recognize Island Peak, and the top of Makalu is visible in the distance over the pass to the right of Island Peak.
+After passing a chorten, we will descend to Dingboche, where we will stay the night (4 hours).

 Dingboche to Tengboche

-The route from Dingboche desents the Imja valley, then crosses the Khumbu Khola on a wooden bridge and climbs to rejoin the upward trail at some stone huts.
-Following the trail downhill from here we will arrive at Tengboche (3 hrs).
+The route from Dingboche descends the Imja valley, then crosses the Khumbu Khola on a wooden bridge and climbs to rejoin the upward trail at some stone huts.
+Following the trail downhill from here, we will arrive at Tengboche (3 hrs).

 Tengboche to Namche Bazaar

-Today we retrace our trail what we followed on day 04 to reach Namche Bazaar (5 hrs).
+Today we will retrace our trail, which we followed on day 4 to reach Namche Bazaar (5 hrs).

 Namche Bazaar to Lukla

-It is a long walk from Namche Bazaar to Lukla, but we are probably all in good shape by now.
-From Namche, we will descent steeply back to the Dudh Kosi river and continue our way past the national park checkpoint at Monjo.
-The trail then continues back towards Lukla, where we will reconfirm our flight tickets for the next day and spend the night (7 hrs).
+It is a long walk from Namche Bazaar to Lukla, but we will be all in good shape by now.
+From Namche, we will descend steeply back to the Dudh Koshi River and continue our way past the national park checkpoint at Monjo.
+The trail then returns to Lukla, where we will reconfirm our flight tickets for the following day and spend the night (7 hours).

 Lukla to Kathmandu

-The 35 minutes flight from Lukla will bring us back to Kathmandu.
-Overnight stay at hotel.
+The 35-minute flight from Lukla will bring us back to Kathmandu.
+Staying at a hotel for the night